 Think of it as a committee of specialists, each with a narrow job, coordinating through constant communication.
 A typical enterprise deployment might include four distinct agents.
 The Sourcing Agent crawls LinkedIn, GitHub, internal databases, and anywhere else candidates might exist, building profiles and identifying potential matches.
 But unlike old keyword-search systems, it understands meaning: a candidate who describes "building data pipelines in a scientific computing environment" gets matched to a Python role, even though the word "Python" never appears.

-The Vetting Agent is the interviewer—the one Priya showed me in that Salesforce Tower demo.
+The Vetting Agent is the interviewer—the kind of system vendors showcase in demos.
 It conducts asynchronous conversations, asking questions, evaluating answers, probing when something seems vague, adapting its style when candidates seem nervous or confused.
 Under the hood, it's running on large language models like GPT-4 or Claude, combined with retrieval systems that pull relevant context: what skills matter for this role, what the company values, what past candidates who succeeded looked like.

 The Evaluation Agent takes everything the other agents have gathered and scores it.
 But not through simple checklists.
 It's weighing certifications against experience, adjusting for the reputation of previous employers, flagging inconsistencies, noting things that human reviewers might miss or overweight.
 It knows, for example, that candidates from certain bootcamps outperform candidates from certain universities—because it's tracked outcomes for thousands of hires.